-WILD and GNO are teaming up to create and distribute harm reduction information to patrons and workers in hospitality and nightlife.
-We are releasing carefully crafted materials and sharing resources to reduce stigma and support people who use drugs in these spaces.
+WILD and GNO recently teamed up to create and distribute harm reduction information to patrons and workers in hospitality and nightlife.
+These carefully crafted materials and resources help to reduce stigma and support people who use drugs in these spaces.

 The short answer: Both of our organizations care about safety a whole lot!